NeuroInfo Glossary

 Reference Section: A key section of the experimental image that has been interactively registered to a brain atlas.
 Reference sections typically have prominent anatomic features that make them suitable for interactive review to ensure accuracy.
 Reference sections are used in serial section registration to initialize the registration of other sections in the brain.

 Registration: a process that finds the geometric mapping between the physical coordinate spaces of the experiment image and the atlas.
-Registration produces a transform that maps points in the experiment image onto corresponding points in the atlas.
-Image registration maps points from one image onto corresponding points on another, effectively aligning comparable images to each other.
-This mapping is achieved by changing the shape and or position (deforming/transforming) of one of the images to match the other; those changes are captured in the transform that is produced during the registration process.
+Registration produces a transform that maps points in the experiment image onto corresponding points in the atlas, effectively aligning comparable images to each other.

-The following types of registration can be applied to serial section images:
+The following categories of registration can be applied to serial section images using the NeuroInfo Section Registration tools:

 • Single section registration: Each section has a completely independent transform